 These polishes look amazing and you’d never guess that they glow in the dark!

-The glow is strong and long-lasting and these are just so much fun to wear.
+The glow is strong and long-lasting and I had so much fun wearing them.

 This is a gel polish set that needs to be cured under a UV or an LED nail lamp and soaked off.

-The only negative with this set is that the nail polish formula is a bit on the thick side.
+The only negative I could find with this set is that the nail polish formula is a bit on the thick side.